frog9088/markdown_testing/gemini_Test.md

 ## Service Code Documentation

+This documentation provides a comprehensive overview of the `MemberService` code, including its structure, implementation details, and interactions with other components.

 ### 1. Overall Structure

-This codebase implements a service layer for managing member-related functionalities.
-It interacts with various domain entities and repositories to provide functionalities like:
+The `MemberService` code is responsible for managing member-related operations within the application.
+It interacts with various other components, including:

-- **Member Registration:** Handles the registration process for new members, including profile information, live information preferences, and interest trips.
-- **Member Profile Management:** Allows updating member profiles, including nickname, birthday, gender, and profile image.
-- **Member Authentication:** Provides methods for checking if a member exists based on email or ID.
-- **Member Authority Management:** Manages member privileges and provides methods for checking member authority and profile image access.

-The codebase utilizes the **Strategy Pattern** to implement flexible and extensible logic for handling different aspects of member management, such as recommending trips based on user preferences.
+- **MemberRepository:** Handles persistence operations for `Member` entities.
+- **MemberLiveInformationService:** Manages the association between members and their selected live information.
+- **TripService:** Provides access to trip-related data and functionality.
+- **RecommendTripService:** Handles recommendations and ranking of trips for members.
+- **LiveInformationRepository:** Provides access to live information data.
+- **MemberTripRepository:** Manages the association between members and their visited trips.

 **Mermaid Diagram:**